GeaucefStone/Secular_Democratic_Republic/README.md

 ### What's New

-Simulated parody websites are now included.
+- Simulated parody websites are now included.
 You can use them to simulate conversations to further illustrate what politics looks like under the SDR Constition.

-**Note:** There is still currently a lack of video and image content.
-These are not meant to be functional websites, but rather designed to be screenshotted or recorded on screen.
+- Simulations are now functional.
+The only code you need to edit are conversations and avatar images.

+**Note:** Chirper's video message simulation could use some refinement.

 ---